BouyertheDestroyer/BIRD_models/LegacyInstructions.md

 > As of December 9, there are new instructions for creating models directly in BIRD.
 View the latest instructions directly in game.
 > Creating models with the instructions below is not recommended.

+> [!WARNING]
+> Due to limitations with this old setup, models made with these instructions can only be inserted once per session.
+Other features may not work with them.

 Insert models from Roblox Studio to BIRD private servers.

 ![image](https://github.com/BouyertheDestroyer/BIRDmod/assets/150331530/cfabff09-1dbc-4f38-ad55-39eafca7d22c)